Course Catalog

 Congestion Revenue Rights

-Congestion Revenue Rights, an eight-hour one-day course, introduces the attendee to terminology used in the auctioning and scheduling of congestion revenue rights (CRRs) in the ERCOT markets.
+Congestion Revenue Rights, a four-hour course, introduces the attendee to terminology used in the auctioning and scheduling of congestion revenue rights (CRRs) in the ERCOT markets.

 -